up9inc/consul-docker/README.md

-# Traffic-inferred tests, mocks & observability with UP9, Consul & Docker-Compose
+# Use UP9 & Consul to infer tests, mocks & observability from traffic

 This repo demonstrates how to create traffic-inferred tests, contracts, mocks and observability that represent real-life application behavior.